Common Myths in Wisconsin's School Choice Programs

 Accreditation and pre-accreditation Requirements

-Schools participating in the program must apply for and obtain accreditation from an approved agency within three years of participation in the MPCP.
+Schools participating in the program must apply for and obtain accreditation from an approved agency within three years of participation in Wisconsin's school choice programs.
 Non-accredited schools must obtain pre-accreditation before participating in the program.

 Accreditation requires qualified teachers, an appropriate curriculum, accountable board governance; and a school environment conducive to learning.
 To date, DPI has removed 16 schools from the MPCP for failure to meet the accreditation requirements.Milwaukee Public Schools are not required to be accredited.